 The Frenchman deciding to give Joey back to Albert

 In no man's land, the British soldier manages to reach Joey without getting shot.
-When he realises he has no cutters, a German soldiers comes foward to help.
-When they realise they need more than one cutters, various German soldiers toss over theirs to help.
+When he realises he has no cutters, a German soldier comes forward to help.
+When they realise they need more than one cutter, various German soldiers toss over theirs to help.

-And afterwards, when they realise that they have fundamental differences as to who gets the horse, and it looks like it might end up in a fistfights and guns... they toss a coin for it, shakes hands, and leave peacefully.
+And afterwards, when they realise that they have fundamental differences as to who gets the horse, and it looks like it might end up in a fistfight and guns... they toss a coin for it, shake hands, and leave peacefully.

 In the play, Albert comforting a dying horse in its final moments and laying down the portrait of Joey as a tribute.